Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Notes/Arc 2 - notes.md

-necro spell on the book grows stronger ratronus has the book and takes it ouside of the temple
+necro spell on the book grows stronger ratronus has the book and takes it ouside of the templ

+symbols are more defined and in an unknown language
+- party has the book of life

+vampiric corvis language order

+hunter takes an auroch
+- mari takes a horn

+news papaer